JetBrains/teamcity-documentation/topics/tracking-user-actions.md

 ## Audit storage period
 {product="tc"}

 TeamCity preserves and shows all audit logs indefinitely unless (a) respective projects or agents are deleted manually or (b) [server clean-up](clean-up.md#Server+Clean-up+Settings) is enabled.
 In (b) case, nonessential audit records are cleaned up automatically after one year.
-If there are no recent logs to show for a project or configuration, the _View history_ link will not be available.
+If there are no audit entries to show for a project or configuration, the _View history_ link will not be available.

 To modify this storage period, specify the number of days in the `teamcity.audit.cleanupPeriod` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) (365 by default).